 Because of the excellent contrast ratio, there’s no question that the vast majority of visually impaired seniors would have a better experience with OLED TVs.
 However, if you’re on a budget, just go with a normal LED TV and tweak the picture settings as you’ve read in the first part of the article.

-HDR stands for “high dynamic range”, and all it does is making visible small differences in brightness on the screen, so you’ll get more details in both darker and brighter areas of the picture.
-That’s why the scenes on an HDR TV are closer to real life experience.
+HDR stands for “high dynamic range”, and all it does is make visible small differences in brightness on the screen, so you’ll get more details in both darker and brighter areas of the picture.
+That’s why the scenes on an HDR TV are closer to real-life experience.
 The most popular HDR formats are HDR10 and Dolby Vision.

 It’s useful to know that HDR TVs will only give you better results with HDR content.
 So older movies and contents will look nearly the same (or just slightly improved) on HDR and non-HDR TVs.